Drennan98/TeeTime/README.md

 Lighthouse testing is used to analyse a number of different things about a webpage.
 These can include performance, accessibility, best practices, SEO and Progressive Web App (PWA).

-**Here is a breif breakdown of what each audit category assesses:**
+**Here is a brief breakdown of what each audit category assesses:**

 1. Performance
     - Measures a pages loading times.